 Permanent Total Disability, also referred to as PTD, are benefits that you can become entitled to receive if a workplace accident or injury leaves you permanently impaired and permanently unable to return to any kind of employment.

-To better understand one or more of these types of disability benefits, contact the Platt Law offices Des Moines and Urbandale, Iowa areas best personal injury law attorney for a free consultation.
+To better understand one or more of these different types of disability benefits, contact the Platt Law offices Des Moines and Urbandale, Iowa areas best personal injury law attorney for a free consultation.